jazzband/django-simple-history/docs/historical_model.rst

         question = models.CharField(max_length=200)
         history = HistoricalRecords()

-You can create a instance with a implicity change reason.
+You can create an instance with an implicit change reason.

 .. code-block:: python